DHTMLX/docs-spreadsheet/docs/migration.md

 Version 4.3 is the last version which provides IE support
 :::

-Version 4.3 brings a new conception of tracking and handling the actions which are performed when you change something in the spreadsheet.
+Version 4.3 introduces a new approach to tracking and handling the actions performed when you change something in the spreadsheet.

-The new [beforeAction](api/spreadsheet_beforeaction_event.md) and [afterAction](api/spreadsheet_afteraction_event.md) events will fire right before / after an action is executed and indicate which action has been performed.
-Thus, the new approach allows you to add the necessary logic for several actions at once via using only these two events.
+The new [`beforeAction`](api/spreadsheet_beforeaction_event.md) and [`afterAction`](api/spreadsheet_afteraction_event.md) events fire right before/after an action is executed and indicate which action was performed.
+This approach lets you add the necessary logic for several actions at once using only these two events.
 For instance:

 ~~~jsx
 spreadsheet.events.on("BeforeAction", (actionName, config) => {